Rei-SwitchBot/faq/en-us/Others.md

 ※You must be authorized within the SwitchBot App to receive push notifications.

-※Please ensure that you receive notifications by doing the following: Open the SwitchBot App, go to "
+※Please ensure that you receive notifications by doing the following: Open the SwitchBot App, go to "Profile", then "Preferences", select "App Notifications", and enable "Allow Notifications".

-Profile"

-,

-then

-"

-Preferences"

-,

-select

-"

-App Notifications"

-, and

-enable

-"

-Allow Notifications"

-.

-5． If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---